Department of

 Regrading

-I do sometimes make mistakes.
-If you believe that I have not graded your assignment according to the published grading scheme, please let me know in writing or by email within 1 week of the assignment being returned to you.
-Be specific as to why you think that my grading is inconsistent.
-I will then re-grade the whole assignment; the second grading will stand, whether it is higher or lower than the original grading.
+We do sometimes make mistakes.
+If you believe that we have not graded your assignment according to the published grading scheme, please let the instructor know in writing or by email within 1 week of the assignment being returned to you.
+Be specific as to why you think that the grading is inconsistent.
+We will then re-grade the whole assignment; the second grading will stand, whether it is higher or lower than the original grading.

 Disabilities